clij/clij/ReadMe.md

 ### Supported methods

-There are five four methods for memory transfer between RAM and GPU:
+There are five methods for memory transfer between RAM and GPU:

 * `Ext.CLIJ_push(image)` sends an image with the given name to the GPU.
 * `Ext.CLIJ_pull(image)` retrieves a given image from the GPU and show it.